Professor Emeritus of Developmental Neuroscience

-Research Interests
+Research

 Wiring the brain: RNA-based mechanisms of axon guidance and maintenance

-Christine Holt studies how nerve connections are formed and maintained.
-In the vertebrate visual system, neurons in the eye extend axons over long distances to find their synaptic targets in the brain.
-This impressive navigational feat, which occurs during embryonic development, underlies the precise wiring of the mature brain and is essential for building functional nerve connections.
-The goal of her research is to understand the molecular and cellular mechanisms that guide and maintain axons.
-She uses multidisciplinary experimental approaches such as in vivo gene transfer, growth cone chemotropic assays and time-lapse imaging of live axons in the brain, single molecule imaging and genome-wide analysis.
-She has focused in particular on the steering points within the visual pathway where axons alter their direction of growth and/or their behaviour such as the optic disc, the optic chiasm and the site of target entry.
-Her group found, for example, that ephrin-B is important in regulating the divergent routing of axons at the chiasm and that netrin-1/DCC/laminin-1 interactions play a key role in directing axons out of the eye.
-Her more recent studies have focused on local translation and mRNA localization in axons after her group discovered that the growing tips of axons, the growth cones, rapidly synthesize new proteins in response to guidance cues and that inhibition of axonal protein synthesis blocks directional guidance.
-Her group recently developed a subcellular genome-wide approach to investigate the mRNAs translated in axon terminals in vivo (Axon-TRAP-RNAseq) and showed that thousands of mRNAs are translated in both growing and mature retinal axons.
-Her group also provided some of the first evidence to show that axons are kept alive in vivo by the local synthesis of new proteins that help to sustain mitochondrial function, opening new approaches to neurodegeneration.
+(Xenopus, zebrafish and mouse).
+She has focused on particular ‘steering points’ within the visual pathway where axons alter their direction of growth, such as the optic chiasm and the optic nerve head.
+Her group developed one of the first in vivo gene transfer/expression approaches (1990) and found that ephrin-B is important in regulating the divergent routing of axons at the chiasm and in retinotectal map formation.
+Her group also identified molecular pathways important for axon growth and target entry and showed that netrin-1/DCC/laminin-1 interactions play a key role in directing axons out of the eye.
+In 2001, her group discovered that the growing tips of axons, the growth cones, rapidly synthesize and degrade new proteins in response to guidance cues and that inhibition of axonal protein synthesis, or degradation, blocks directional guidance.
+Since then her studies have focused largely on local translation and mRNA localization in axons.
+Her group used laser-capture technology to reveal that hundreds of mRNAs reside in axons and growth cones and went on to show that the localised synthesis of specific proteins, such as beta-actin, is required for axon turning and branching.
+Her group developed a subcellular genome-wide approach to investigate the mRNAs translated in axon terminals in vivo (Axon-TRAP-RNAseq) and showed that thousands of mRNAs are translated in both growing and mature retinal axons.
+Her group also provided some of the first evidence to show that axons are kept alive in vivo by the local synthesis of new proteins that help to sustain mitochondrial function (2012), opening new approaches to neurodegeneration.
+Her recent work provides novel evidence that ribosomes can be modified in axons by incorporating newly synthesized ribosomal proteins suggesting the possibility that ribosomes can be repaired locally, and possibly ‘tuned’ for optimal translation.
 By studying the cell biology of axons her work aims to gain a better understanding of how nerve connections are first established and how they are sustained throughout the lifetime of an animal.
 Fundamental knowledge of this sort is essential for understanding neurodevelopmental and neurodegenerative disorders and for developing clinical therapies in nerve repair.

 Bill Harris (PDN, Cambridge)